-The general purposes of the courses in biology are: (1) To direct and cultivate in the students the ability to observe accurately and completely and to make clear and logical conclusions from these observations; (2) to obtain some knowledge of the structures and functions of living things and the laws that determine their growth and behavior; (3) to consider the subject matter and presentation of material for elementary science work.
+The general purposes of the courses in biology are: (1) To direct and cultivate in the students the ability to observe accurately and completely and to make clear and logical conclusions from these observations; (2) to obtain some knowledge of the structures and functions of living things and the laws that determine their growth and behavior; (3) to consider the subject-matter and presentation of material for elementary science work.

-The department is well equipped with laboratories and with a liberal supply of the most modern laboratory apparatus, consisting of seventy-five compound microscopes, a human skeleton, models, preserved specimens of plants and animals, museum specimens, etc. The projection lantern is used as a means of illustration in connection with the courses in biology.
+The department is well equipped with laboratories and with a liberal supply of the most modern laboratory apparatus, consisting of seventy-five compound microscopes, skeletons of vertebrates, including a human one, models, charts, preserved specimens of plants and animals, museum specimens, etc. The projection lantern is used as a means of illustration in connection with the courses in biology.
 A four-room greenhouse furnishes material not found out of doors, and serves as a place where physiological experiments may be made.